waleedgeo/30daymap-2023/README.md

 [![d25](https://imgur.com/7SrA452.png)](/data/d25_a/d25_a.png)

-In general, elevation plays a vital role in understanding Antarctica's unique and fragile environment.
-It provides crucial insights into the distribution of ice, glaciers, and landforms, enabling scientists to study the effects of climate change and monitor the stability of ice sheets.
-This map highlights the significance of elevation data in comprehending and conserving Antarctica's delicate ecosystem.
+Understanding the unique and fragile environment of Antarctica is crucial, and elevation plays a vital role in achieving this.
+By offering insights into the distribution of ice, glaciers, and landforms, scientists can study the effects of climate change and monitor the stability of ice sheets.
+Today, I opted for a simple elevation visualization using polar projection in ArcGIS Pro to gain a better understanding of this important information.

 🔗 High Resolution Version:
 - [LINK](data/d25_a/d25_a.png)